Bank of Maldives

-Bank of Maldives (BML) is a banking and financial services company based in Malé, Maldives.
+Bank of Maldives (BML) is a Maldivian bank and financial services company based in Malé, Maldives.
 Established in 1982, it is the largest bank in the country by assets and branch presence.
 As of 2025, the bank serves over 365,000 customers and offers personal, business, and corporate banking services through 39 branches, 100 self-service banking centers, 165 ATMs, and digital platforms.

 History

 Founding

 The establishment of a domestic commercial bank in the Maldives was first proposed in 1979.
 Over the following three years, the Government of Maldives held negotiations with Bangladesh's International Finance and Investment Company Limited (IFIC Bank) to establish a joint venture bank.
 The talks were led by then Director of Finance, Ismail Fathy.

 Bank of Maldives was officially inaugurated on 11 November 1982 by President Maumoon Abdul Gayoom.
 At its founding, 60% of the shares were held by the Maldivian government and 40% by IFIC Bank.